 Like the Tribit buds, the Earfun charging case operates via a USB-C charging cable which attaches to a USB-C port at the bottom of the case.
-Plugging it in, a color-coding system tells you how long you need to keep charging for.
+Plugging it in, a color-coding system tells you how long you need to keep charging.
 Green is enough, orange is getting there and red means you’re running out of juice.

-The company claims that you can get up to 7 hours battery life out of the buds before needing to recharge but mine is coming in at less than that.
+The company claims that you can get up to 7 hours of battery life out of the buds before needing to recharge but mine is coming in at less than that.
 Again, that might be due to the defect that came with my test pair.

 The buds connect to your device using Bluetooth 5.0 and the sound quality (in the bud that works) is excellent.
-Playing U2 really blasted my eardrums out with superior sound quality, and the Bluetooth connection didn’t cut out once.
+Playing U2 blasted my eardrums out with superior sound quality, and the Bluetooth connection didn’t cut out once.